 After a short rest at home, Marian enlisted with the French Red Cross in France, serving there until May 1917 when she took up a dispensary role at the Royal Victoria Auxiliary Hospital, Netley, Hants.
 She received ‘The Cross of Honour’ in recognition of her services.

 Above left Marion at work.
 Above right a family group at Cyprus Well, with Marion on the right, her mother in the middle, sister Nance and two aunties from Fowey

 After the war, she worked as a dispenser at the Royal Victoria Hospital at Netley, Southampton.
-In 1920 she returned to Launceston where she took up residence at Cypress Well in Ridgegrove Hill.
+In 1920 she returned to Launceston where she took up residence at Cypress Well in Ridgegrove Hill (later the residence of Launceston poet, Charles Causley).
 She then took up employment with Ambrosia at Lifton as a chemist and its is here that she spent the rest of her working career, finally retiring in 1940.
 Marion was a strong Liberal and was heavily involved in the parties activities and at one time was the president of the Launceston Women’s Liberal Association.
 She was also a founder member of Launceston WI and a member of the woman’s section of the British Legion.
 She also held close ties with the Red Cross and was a deacon of the Congregational Church.
 Marian was also an ardent member of the Old Cornwall Society.
 She never married and lived the rest of her life at Cypress Well.
 It was on Sunday December 28th 1952 that her neighbours noticed that the milk bottles had not been taken in, so the police were called.
 They made entry and discovered Marian had passed away, having slumped in her bedroom.
 She was 77 years of age.